PnS2018/pns2018.github.com/session_03.md

 $$

 The above equations demonstrate the convolution operation by using the $$k_{m}$$-th filter.
 The output of the layer $$\mathbf{h}^{l}$$ includes the activations (output feature maps) from all filters $$\{\mathbf{h}_{1}^{l}, \ldots, \mathbf{h}_{K_{m}}^{l}\}$$.
 Note that the above equations do not include zero-padding and stride parameters.
 Each element in the output feature maps is a neuron, and the value of the element represents the activation of the neuron.
-Under this construction, consequently, each convolution layer usually has much less parameters than a MLP layer.
-At the same time, a convolution layer uses a lot more computing resources than a MLP layers.
-To compute one feature map, the filter is used repeatedly.
+Under this construction, consequently, each convolution layer usually has much fewer parameters than an MLP layer.
+At the same time, a convolution layer uses a lot more computing resources than an MLP layer.
+To compute one feature map, the corresponding filter is repeatedly used.
 This feature of the convolution layer is called _weight sharing_.

 The last topic of this section is to calculate the output feature maps' tensor shape  given the horizontal padding $$P_{h}$$, the vertical padding $$P_{v}$$, the horizontal stride $$S_{h}$$ and vertical stride $$S_{v}$$, the output feature maps' tensor shape is: